Lascelina papillina

-Lascelina papillina is a species of snout moth in the genus Lascelina.
+Lascelina papillina is a species of snout moth in the family Pyralidae.
 It was described by Herbert H. Neunzig and Maria Alma Solis in 2002 and is known from Costa Rica.

+The species belongs to the genus Lascelina, which was established by Carl Heinrich in 1956 and includes several Neotropical species of snout moths.

+The type locality for L. papillina is Rancho Quemado on the Osa Peninsula in Costa Rica, where specimens were collected in lowland tropical forest habitats.